DemchenkoDev/sysinfo/README.md

 Learned the navigation, directory structure, how to work with files.
 More specifically: Create directory, create sh file, sudo -su mode, move the file from directory A to directory B, installation some programs in Ubuntu terminal, run the sh file.

-Used the bash commands: cd, ls, mv, nano, hostname, free, lshw, uptime, date, cal, ncal, lscpu, mkdir, sudo -su, apt get update, apt get upgrade, apt install, inxi, chmod +x (add execute permissions for sysinfo.sh)
+Used the bash commands: cd, ls, mv, nano, hostname, free, lshw, uptime, date, cal, ncal, lscpu, mkdir, sudo -s, apt get update, apt get upgrade, apt install, inxi, chmod +x (add execute permissions for sysinfo.sh)